 - BurrowRx - used outdoors to eliminate burrowing rodents.
 Quickly and humanely exterminates rodents with carbon monoxide.

-- Xcluder Mesh - used to exclude and prevent future infestations by covering the area with a Steel wool polymer mix that prevents rodents from burrowing into the ground or chewing under a door.
+- Xcluder Mesh and Xcluder Geo-Mesh - used to exclude and prevent future infestations by covering the area with a Steel wool polymer mix that prevents rodents from burrowing into the ground or chewing under a door.

 - Mass Trapping Techniques includes the use of glue traps, snap traps, and repeater traps to harvest most of the rodents in the area prior to using any rodenticide.
 The use of rodenticides is great, except you run the risk of foul odors of once rodents die in inaccessible places.